Product-level disclosure for financial products referred to in Article 8 of Regulation (EU) 2019/2088.

 We acknowledge that long-term financial sustainability is not only about financial dimensions, like avoiding excess leverage.
 It is also much about the quality of the management of portfolio companies and the integrity in the way they interact with their investors, employees, customers, central and local governments, other key stakeholders and the environment.

-The promotion of sustainable growth within our portfolio companies as part of the value generating measures is a component of our remuneration policies for our deal team members.
+The promotion of sustainable growth within our portfolio companies as part of the value generating measures is currently not a component of our remuneration policies for our deal team members.

 All of capiton’s financial products (funds) promote environmental or social characteristics, but do not have as their objective a sustainable investment.